 You know how it goes, right?
 Someone gets to be "Simon" and gives directions to the other players.
 For preschoolers, you can add complexity by providing more than one-step instructions.
 For example, try "jump two times, clap your hands, and turn around."

-Remember if they give an instruction without saying, "Simon says…" first, then the child does not follow the direction.
+Remember, if they instruct without saying, “Simon says…” first, the child does not follow the directions.
 If they do, then they are out!

 Here is a fun twist on the game for older preschoolers.
-This version "Listen To What I Say And Not What I Do" requires kids to focus their listening and NOT uses visual cues.
-For instance, "Simon says...,: "run in place," but he is jumping in place.
-Then the correct action is to "run in place."
+This version, “Listen To What I Say And Not What I Do, requires kids to really focus their listening and NOT use visual cues.
+For instance, “Simon says…,: “run in place,” but he is jumping in place.
+Then the correct action is to “run in place.”

 Here are a few fun commands to get the game started.
 "Simon says…"